bonitasoft/bonita-doc/md/define-who-can-do-what.md

 # Define who can do what

-Up to this point, when you execute the process you were acting as a single user (username: _walter.bates_, password: _bpm_) who can perform all the user tasks.
-In a scenario closer to a real life use case, there are different types of users: customers (who can submit claims), employees (who answer claims) and the manager of the user who provides the answer (who is needed to interact with unsatisfied customers).
+Up to this point, when you execute the process you are acting as a single user (username: _walter.bates_, password: _bpm_) who can perform all user tasks.
+In a scenario closer to a real life use case, there are different types of users: customers (who can submit claims), employees (who answer claims) and the manager of the user who provides the answer (who interacts with unsatisfied customers).

-To define "who can do what",  you will define the [actors](actors.md) who can perform a task or start a process and map them to the "real" users in the [organization](organization-overview.md).
+To define "who can do what," define the [actors](actors.md) who can start a process perform a task or and map them to the "real" users in the [organization](organization-overview.md).

-The first step in the configuration of "who can do what" is to create [lanes](pools-and-lanes.md) within our pool.
-We already have one default lane for the employees.
-Let's add another one for the customer and one for the manager:
+The first step in the configuration of "who can do what" is to create [lanes](pools-and-lanes.md) within the pool.
+We already have one default lane for employees.
+Let's add another lane for customers, and another one for managers:
 1. In Bonita Studio, from the palette on the left hand side of the diagram select the **lane** icon
 1. Click inside the process pool to add the lane.
 Do this twice to have a total of three lanes
-1. Select the _employee lane_ and click on the down arrow icon to move it, so it is the middle lane
+1. Select the _employee lane_ and click on the down arrow icon to move it, so it becomes the middle lane

    ![Add and organize lanes](images/getting-started-tutorial/define-who-can-do-what/add-and-organize-lanes.gif)<!--{.img-responsive .img-thumbnail}-->